-INDIAN WARS
+THE INDIAN WARS

-During the 18th and 19th centuries, Indian raids on mines, missions and ranches were frequently made by Apache, Jocome, Jano, and Suma Peoples from the north, and Seri from the west.
+During the 18th and 19th centuries, Indian raids on mines, missions and ranches were frequently made by Apaches, Jocomes, Janos, and Sumas from the north, and Seris from the west.
 The Apaches began raiding in the 1680s and continued for 200 years, until the last of the bands, led by renowned chief Geronimo, was finally defeated by combined Mexican and U.S. troops in the 1880s.
 Even the Yaqui, who were powerfully missionized throughout most of their history, rose up against the Spanish briefly (1740-1742).
 The nomadic Apaches probably attacked simply because it was an easy way to acquire food, horses and slaves.
-Apaches became excellent horsemen, raiding the Spanish settlements for their mounts and, it is said, always choosing the best animals for riding.
+Apaches became excellent horsemen, raiding the Spanish settlements for their mounts and, it is said, always choosing the best animals for ridina.

-Destruction by these tribes (mainly Apache) became so rampant in the mid-18th century that Spanish officials issued regulations that all houses in Sonora were to be constructed of adobe walls with flat roofs covered with sod or dirt to avoid destruction during Indian attacks.
+It has been said that destruction by these tribes (mainly Apaches) became so rampant in the mid-18th century that Spanish officials issued regulations that all houses in Sonora were to be constructed of adobe walls with flat roofs covered with sod or dirt to avoid destruction during Indian attacks.
 Their weapons were bow and arrow, and occasionally the lance.
-Eventually, the Spanish built a series of presidios, or forts, at strategic places.
-One of the main activities of the presidios was escorting mule trains carrying goods from Parral over the Sierra Madre into Sonora, and returning with silver bullion.
+Eventually, the Spaniards built a series of presidios, or forts, at strategic places.
+In addition to protecting the local population against Indian depredations, another important activity of the sierra presidios was escorting mule trains carrying goods from Parral over the Sierra Madre into Sonora, and returning with silver bullion.
 The last of the northern presidios was established at Tucson in 1775, from which arose the present city of Tucson, originally on the banks of the Santa Cruz River.
 General small-scale warfare with the Apaches continued in Sonora and Chihuahua for most of the 19th century.
 In the mountains of Sonora (the Sierra Madre Occidental), isolated occurrences of Apache resistance actually continued until the 1920s.

-The failure of the Spanish, and later the Mexican military to make peace with the Apache may have been due, in part, from differences of sociopolitical thought between Europeans and Indians.
-European ideas of hierarchy and subordination did not exist among the Apache, each band having temporary leaders who were not necessarily recognized by the other bands.
+The failure of the Spanish, and later the Mexican military to make peace with the Apaches may have been due, in part, from differences of sociopolitical thought between Europeans and Indians.
+European ideas of hierarchy and subordination did not exist among the Apaches, each band having temporary leaders who were not necessarily recognized by the other bands.
 Thus, a truce made with one group likely did not apply to members of other bands.
-Farther east. the states of Texas.
-Coahuila.
-Nuevo León. and Tamaulipas confronted Comanche raids.
+Farther east, the states of Texas, Coahuila, Nuevo León, and Tamaulipas confronted Comanche raids.
 Comanche were High Plains bison hunters of Shoshone stock that are said to have been the best riders among all the nomadic tribes of western North America.
 Some historians have suggested that the position of the present U.S.-Mexico border may have been largely determined by the presence of nomadic Indian bands that stopped and forced back Spanish settlement in southern Arizona and Texas.